internap/fake-switches/README.md

   * dell10g_generic
   * juniper_generic
   * juniper_qfx_copper_generic

+Use the --help flag to find the available models.

 The generic models are mainly for test purposes.
 They usually have less ports than a proper switch model but behave the same otherwise.
 Once a "core" is available, more specific models can be very